forta-network/docs/docs/security-testing.md

 ## Security - Testing and Review

-Testing and review starts with a good understanding of the network itself through documentation, transparency, and open-source nature around the components of the network.
+Testing and review starts with a good understanding of the Forta Network itself through documentation, transparency, and public nature of the primary components of the network.
 Key pieces of the network are summarized below:

 - Contracts (prod and test)